StuartsProjects/StuartsProjects.github.io/_posts/2018-01-24-the-impact-of-bandwidth-on-lora-sensitivity.md

 With bandwidths lower than 62.5kHz, you cannot assume that a transmitter and receiver will work together, due to changes in centre frequency.
 Calibration can help, but if one end of the link is very cold then the frequency could shift enough to stop the initial reception, so why bother?

-There are two basic ways to improve LoRa link performance or range.
+There are two basic ways to improve LoRa® link performance or range.
 First is to use a higher bandwidth and spreading factor, the other is to use a lower bandwidth and spreading factor.

 Starting from a 62.5kHz bandwidth SF8 set-up you get around the same increase in performance and data rate by changing to SF12 as you would by staying at SF8 and reducing the bandwidth to 7.8kHz.

 In a lot of places around the world, if you keep below a 25kHz channel you can use up to 100% duty cycle, I.e transmit continuously.
-Above 25kHz channels, or LoRa bandwidths above 20.8kHz, duty cycle may be limited by regulation to 10%.
+Above 25kHz channels, or LoRa® bandwidths above 20.8kHz, duty cycle may be limited by regulation to 10%.
 SF12 at a higher bandwidth might give you the same range as a lower bandwidth and spreading factor combination, but you may be significantly restricted by duty cycle as to how much data you can transmit in a given period.

 So if you want to send a lot of data, that needs more than a 10% duty cycle it makes sense to use a lower bandwidth and spreading factor combination, if you can overcome the frequency capture issues mentioned above.